Is it necessary to learn Hanja to be fluent in Korean?

 Then there were some words in Korean which simply refused to be stored in my memory.
 I learned hundreds of words after them but some words remained unmemorized all the way from my first days of Korean learning.

 And honestly, seeing Hanja written with Korean calligraphy in historical dramas just looked incredibly cool.

 As an Amazon Associate I earn from qualifying purchases.
 At no additional cost to you I get commissions for purchases made through links in this post that lead to Amazon pages.
 Read more.

 So, I grabbed a book called Useful Chinese Characters for Learners of Korean and got to work.

-→ Read my review of Useful Chinese Characters for Learners of Korean
+You can read my review of it: Useful Chinese Characters for Learners of Korean.